-The release of captive-reared individuals has been used as a conservation strategy to replenish depleted populations (Seddon, Armstrong, and Maloney 2007; Fraser 2008), or a management tool to augment natural production and increase the number of individuals available for commercial harvest or recreational angling/shooting (Claussen and Philipp 2022; Barbanera et al. 2010).
-However, such supplemental stocking may often fail to provide the desired “demographic boost” to populations that are already naturally self-sustaining.
+The release of captive-reared individuals has been used as a conservation strategy to replenish beleaguered populations (Seddon, Armstrong, and Maloney 2007; Fraser 2008), as well as a wildlife management tool to increase the number of individuals available for harvest (Claussen and Philipp 2022; Barbanera et al. 2010).
+Captive-rearing is particularly common among salmonine fishes (salmon, trout, charr).
+However, the supplemental stocking of many of these fishes often fails to provide the desired “demographic boost” to populations that are already naturally self-sustaining, and in some scenarios, can lead to genetic homogenisation (Skaala et al. 2016; Karlsson et al. 2016) and reduced fitness of hatchery fish and their hybrids in wild environments (O’Sullivan et al. 2020).
 For example, stocking of British rivers with hatchery-produced Atlantic salmon (Salmo salar) did not on the average improve, and in some cases apparently negatively affected, rod catches (Young 2013).
-Nevertheless, the practice remains widespread in many fishes, in particular Pacific salmonids (Oncorhynchus sp.) where huge hatchery programmes exist for the purposes of enhancing fisheries or recovering endangered populations (Naish et al. 2007).
-A range of genetic and demographic interactions between hatchery and wild populations can occur (Waples 1991; Fraser 2008), with any potential demographic benefits of stocking being offset by genetic homogenisation and reduced fitness of hatchery fish and their hybrids in wild environments (Araki et al. 2008; O’Sullivan et al. 2020) as a result of adaptation to the captive environment (Araki, Cooper, and Blouin 2007; Christie et al. 2012; Fraser et al. 2019; Milot et al. 2013).
-Whilst epigenetic mechanisms may play a role here (Rodriguez Barreto et al. 2019; Le Luyer et al. 2017; Venney et al. 2023), functional genetic changes are likely to underpin at least some of the phenotypic divergence between hatchery and wild fish, given the starkly different selective environments (Gross 1998) and the fact that many of the key traits involved are heritable (Carlson and Seamons 2008).
+Nevertheless, the practice remains widespread for many among salmonines, in particular Pacific salmonids (Oncorhynchus sp.), where industrial-scale hatchery programmes exist for the purposes of enhancing fisheries or augmenting endangered populations (Naish et al. 2007).
+The reduced fitness of captive-reared fish in the wild is likely due to various genetic and demographic mechanisms (Waples 1991; Fraser 2008) that arise a result of adaptation/acclimation to the captive environment (Christie et al. 2012; Fraser et al. 2019; Milot et al. 2013).
+Whilst epigenetic mechanisms may play a role here (Rodriguez Barreto et al. 2019; Le Luyer et al. 2017; Venney et al. 2023), functional genetic changes are likely to underpin at least some of the phenotypic divergence between hatchery and wild fish, given the markedly different selective landscapes (Gross 1998) and the fact that many of the traits involved are heritable (Carlson and Seamons 2008).